ibm-cloud-docs/vlans/upgrade-vlan.md

 ## Shortcut interface
 {: #vlan-shortcut-interface}

-Run the [SoftLayer_Network_Vlan.upgrade](https://softlayer.github.io/reference/services/SoftLayer_Network_Vlan/upgrade/) operation against an existing VLAN by initializing the call with the `SoftLayer_Network_Vlan.id` value of the VLAN to upgrade.
+Run the [SoftLayer_Network_Vlan.upgrade](https://softlayer.github.io/reference/services/SoftLayer_Network_Vlan/upgrade/){: external} operation against an existing VLAN by initializing the call with the `SoftLayer_Network_Vlan.id` value of the VLAN to upgrade.
 This locates the appropriate package and pricing information for the VLAN, and places the necessary order to perform the upgrade.
-Using this method, VLAN upgrade orders are placed only if your account qualifies for automatic order approval.
+Using this method, VLAN upgrade orders are placed only if your account qualifies for automatic order approval

-See the API documentation for [SoftLayer_Network_Vlan.upgrade](https://softlayer.github.io/reference/services/SoftLayer_Network_Vlan/upgrade/) for more details.
+See the API documentation for [SoftLayer_Network_Vlan.upgrade](https://softlayer.github.io/reference/services/SoftLayer_Network_Vlan/upgrade/){: external} for more details.

 ## What happens next
 {: #upgrade-vlan-what-happens-next}